ghga-de/ghga-service-commons/examples/auth_demo/README.md

 # Example of a REST API using token based authentication and authorization

 This is a REST API that protects several methods in a simple core application using JSON web tokens for authentication and authorization.
+The configuration and the core application are injected in a way that is compatible with the DI mechanism used by the hexkit framework.
 Run the API as follows:

 ```bash
 pip install -r requirements.txt